mckennapsean/dissertation/content/07-reflect.md

-## Overview of Visual Narrative Flow

-Next, we explore an application of evaluation research for comparing different visualizations in the space of visual data stories.
+## An Evaluation Project

+In this project, we focused on several evaluation methods that enabled us to generate guidelines for data visualization stories [@mckenna2017].
+First, we preface this research with an overview and motivations for the project, to study the visual narrative flow of data visualization stories.
+By providing examples of two types of flow, scrollers and steppers, we show how different these story experiences are to readers.
+Next, we characterize this design space for visual narrative flow into seven flow-factors.
+We employed evaluation methods which involved qualitative, exploratory studies on reading experiences, and we conducted a crowdsourced study in order to measure and compare engagement for different narrative flows.
+By reflecting on this project using the design activity framework, we provide an initial validation that steps for experimental design map to steps of the design process, where visualization artifacts can increase the reproducibility of an experimental design.
+We also discuss how the framework enabled us to reason about the limitations of the studies as well.

+### Project Motivation

 Many factors can shape the flow of visual data-driven stories, and thereby the way readers experience those stories.
-Through the analysis of 80 existing stories found on popular websites, we systematically investigated and identified seven characteristics of these stories, which we name **flow-factors**, and we illustrated how they feed into the broader concept of _"visual narrative flow"_ [@mckenna2017].
-These flow-factors are navigation input, level of control, navigation progress, story layout, role of visualization, story progression, and navigation feedback.
+Through the analysis of 80 existing stories found on popular websites, we systematically investigated and identified seven characteristics of these stories [@mckenna2017], named **flow-factors**, and we illustrated how they feed into the broader concept of _"visual narrative flow."_ These flow-factors are navigation input, level of control, navigation progress, story layout, role of visualization, story progression, and navigation feedback.
 We describe a series of studies we conducted that shed initial light on how different visual narrative flows impact the reading experience.
 We report on two exploratory studies, in which we gathered reactions and preferences of readers for stepper- vs. scroller-driven flows.
 We then report on a crowdsourced study with 240 participants, in which we explore the effect of the combination of different flow-factors on readers' engagement.
 Our results indicate that visuals and navigation feedback (e.g., static vs. animated transitions) have an impact on readers' engagement, but level of control (e.g., discrete vs. continuous) may not.

-### Project Motivation

 Data-driven stories that tightly integrate visualizations have become a popular communication device in a variety of fields [@Segel2010], which has led the